gregoryv/mq/etc/blog.md

 cpu: Intel(R) Xeon(R) E-2288G CPU @ 3.70GHz
 BenchmarkConnect/make/our     15082816        77.58 ns/op      24 B/op       3 allocs/op
 BenchmarkConnect/make/their    3935006       279.30 ns/op     512 B/op       5 allocs/op
-<b>BenchmarkConnect/write/our      483277      2096.00 ns/op     48 B/op       1 allocs/op</b>
+<em>BenchmarkConnect/write/our      483277      2096.00 ns/op     48 B/op       1 allocs/op</em>
 BenchmarkConnect/write/their   2359382       862.40 ns/op     368 B/op      10 allocs/op
-<b>BenchmarkConnect/read/our      1553311       859.40 ns/op    440 B/op       8 allocs/op</b>
+<em>BenchmarkConnect/read/our      1553311       859.40 ns/op    440 B/op       8 allocs/op</em>
 BenchmarkConnect/read/their     549508      2507.00 ns/op    3288 B/op      24 allocs/op
 </pre>

 Writing a control packet uses one allocation but is still a lot slower than their version when it comes to writing.
-Though in the reading the roles are inversed, our version has fewer allocations and is quicker.
+Though in the reading the roles are reversed, our version has fewer allocations and is quicker.
 We'll have to do an overall test, i.e. reading And writing messages, and maybe focus on the Publish message.